Rock Lobster: In popular culture

 On January 26, 1980, the band appeared on Saturday Night Live, where they performed "Dance This Mess Around" and "Rock Lobster".
 Kurt Cobain and Dave Grohl mentioned seeing the B-52's in this TV episode as a memorable moment in their preteen lives.

 In the spring of 1980, John Lennon, whose post-Beatles music career had been on hiatus for nearly five years while focusing on raising his son Sean, was prompted to record again after hearing "Rock Lobster".
 According to Lennon, "it sounds just like Ono's music, so I said to meself, 'it's time to get out the old axe and wake the wife up!
 His return to the studio led to the release of 1980's Double Fantasy, which would be his final album.
 At a 2002 B-52's concert in New York, Ono joined the band on stage for the performance of this song.

+In the Pierce Brosnan episode of Muppets Tonight, the song is performed by a group of gun-toting lobsters that take control of the Muppet TV studio.
 The song appears in the Family Guy episodes "The Cleveland–Loretta Quagmire" (in which Peter plays it on guitar), and "Screams of Silence: The Story of Brenda Q" (as "Iraq Lobster").
 In the 2007 movie Knocked Up, the song plays as the two main characters lead into their one-night stand.
 It also appears in the 2008 movie The Pirates Who Don't Do Anything: A VeggieTales Movie (as "Rock Monster").

 Early Commodore Amiga 500 units had "B52/ROCK LOBSTER" etched on the main circuit board.
 The song is playable in the video games Donkey Konga, Rock Band 3, and Just Dance 4.
 The song's guitar riff was sampled by Panic! at the Disco for their song "Don't Threaten Me with a Good Time" from their fifth studio album Death of a Bachelor (2016).

 On May 15, 2024, it was announced that the city of Athens, Georgia, where the B-52's were formed, would name their Federal Prospects Hockey League team the Rock Lobsters, honoring the song and the band.
 The decision came after an online poll that began in April 2024 closed with two options for a team name: The Rock Lobsters or the Classic City Panic.
 The former was the winner of a runoff poll, where it won over the latter by 565 votes.
 A large internet following also helped promote voting for the Rock Lobster option.
 A design contest was also held for the team's mascot.